Kiss Sixth Sense: Casting

-On August 4, 2021, Yoon Kye-sang and Seo Ji-hye received offers to play the lead roles in Kiss Sixth Sense.
-From August to September 2021, the cast line up was announced.
-The series reunites Yoon Kye-sang and Seo Ji-hye after working together as siblings in the 2004 SBS drama My 19 Year Old Sister-in-Law.
+The casting line-up of Kiss Sixth Sense' was announced from August to September 2021.
+Yoon Kye-sang and Seo Ji-hye reunited in the series after starring together as siblings in the 2004 SBS drama My 19 Year Old Sister-in-Law.
 On April 21, 2022, photos from the official script reading were published.

 Filming

-Principal photography of the series began in October 2021 and the filming ended in mid January 2022.

-On January 5, 2022 the series canceled the scheduled filming for the day due to the sudden death of Kim Mi-soo.
-The filming resumed the following day after they paused filming, but there was no confirmation on whether Kim's character would be recast, or Kim's scenes were completed.
+On January 5, 2022, the series canceled the scheduled filming for the day due to the sudden death of Kim Mi-soo.
+The filming resumed the following day after it was paused, but there was no confirmation on whether her character would be recast, or scenes were completed.

 Release

-On October 14, 2021, Kiss Sixth Sense was announced to be released by Disney+ at their APAC Contents Showcase.
-In addition to South Korea, other Disney+ Star markets with Kiss Sixth Sense scheduled for May 25, 2022 included Singapore, Hong Kong, and Taiwan.
+Apart from South Korea, other Disney+ Star markets with Kiss Sixth Sense scheduled for May 25, 2022, included Singapore, Hong Kong, and Taiwan.
 The series aired on the same date for Malaysia, Indonesia, and Thailand via Disney+ Hotstar.
-It was scheduled for June 29, 2022 in Japan.
+It was scheduled for June 29, 2022, in Japan.

 Original soundtrack

-The following is the official track list of Kiss Sixth Sense (Original Television Soundtrack) album.
+The following is the official tracklist of Kiss Sixth Sense (Original Television Soundtrack) album.
 The tracks with no indicated lyricists and composers are the drama's musical score; the artists indicated for these tracks are the tracks' composers themselves.
 Singles included on the album were released from May 25, 2022, to June 29, 2022.

 Reception

-Following its release, Kiss Sixth Sense repeatedly ranked within the top five among the "Top 10 TV Shows on Disney+" in South Korea, having ranked first place on June 7th.
+Following its release, Kiss Sixth Sense repeatedly ranked within the top five among the "Top 10 TV Shows on Disney+" in South Korea, having ranked first place on June 7.
 It also steadily ranked within the top 10 on this same list in Hong Kong, Singapore, and Taiwan while ranking in the top three of this list in Indonesia.